skfit-uni-luebeck/ontoserver-keycloak/README.md

 You may want to configure these settings:

 - in the General tab
-  - [ ] the Display name that is shown to users when logging
+  - [ ] the Display name that is shown to users when logging in
   - [ ] the frontend-url that is used when generating URLs that link back to Keycloak, for example in the `.well-known` endpoint configuration.
 Set this to `https://<your fqdn>/auth` to override the auto-detected value